Tottenham Duo Involved in Car Crash Ahead of Champions League Match

 - Two Tottenham players were involved in a minor car accident but were confirmed unharmed and are expected to travel later for the Champions League fixture

-- The incident involved a Ferrari that sustained significant right-side damage after a tyre failure, with assistance arriving at the scene
+- The incident involved a Ferrari that sustained significant right-side damage after a tyre failure

 - Spurs are preparing to face Eintracht Frankfurt while also dealing with fresh injury setbacks to two other first-team players